 Privacy of Information

-As required by law and our regulatory bodies, FIOA may need to make learners’ information available to others, such as the Australian Government, States, and Territory.
-When completing an Enrolment Form, learner give their permission to disclose their personal information to these bodies.
+As required by law and our regulatory bodies, FIOA may need to make participants information available to others, such as the Australian Government, States, and Territory.
+When completing an Enrolment Form, participants give their permission to disclose their personal information to these bodies.

 FIOA will take all steps to ensure accuracy and completeness of personal information and will update any changes or correct personal information at the written request of an individual.
 FIOA will take all reasonable steps to protect the security of the personal information held, be it stored in electronic or hard copy form.
 All personal information is stored in-house or archived in secure storage.
 FIOA will ensure the safeguarding of any confidential information obtained regarding participants and staff.

 FIOA will provide participant information to training staff or consultants on a need-to-know basis only.
 FIOA only uses information collected for the expressed purpose for which it was collected, unless prior consent is obtained from the person.FIOA does not use personal details (specifically photographs or names) in direct marketing without obtaining prior expressed permission from the person concerned.
 FIOA may use personal details to advise clients or participants of forthcoming events and training courses, for direct marketing and research purposes, however only where individuals have provided their consent to receiving such information.